 As previously mentioned, the Rephaim are missing from the later lists of the inhabitants of the land of Canaan, probably because they were no longer in the land of Canaan proper.
 The Kenites and the Kenizzites are also missing from these later lists, but for a different reason.
 They seem to have been partially assimilated into Israel.
 Moses father-in-law was a Kenite and this group was still distinguishable in Jeremiah’s day as the Rechabites who were commended by the prophet for their faithfulness to the laws of their ancestors.
 (1 Chron.
 2:55, Jer.
 35) Likewise, the Kenizzites seem to have been assimilated into the people of Israel.
 Caleb’s father Jephunneh was a Kenizzite.
 And the Kadmonites???
 I don’t know but they are an interesting group.

 KTU 1.108 provides some interesting information about the worship of the god Repiu.

 May Rapiu (rpu), King of Eternity, drink [wi]ne… whom men hymn and honour with music, on the lyre and the flute (tlb), on drum (tf) and cymbals, with castanets of ivory.

-Repiu looks a lot like Dionysus, the Greek god of wine and theatre, whose worship Aeschylus vividly describes:
+Repiu looks a lot like Dionysus, the Greek god of wine and theatre, who was worshiped through frenzied dances and wild music as Aeschylus so vividly describes: